stacklane/docs/🗄/Article/scripting/email.md

 The email module allows you to compose and send email using specific providers.
 Pre-configured providers allow Stacklane to provide simpler configurations.
-Contact us if you require a provider not already listed below.
+Contact us if you require a provider not already setup.

 # Basic Use {#basic}